tomzox/tv_grab_ttx/README.md

 **Content copyright**: Please note that content providers do hold a copyright on the programme schedules which can be extracted by means of this software.
-The data is free for personal use, but must not by publicly redistributed (e.g. made available on the Internet) without prior permission.
+The data is free for personal use, but must not be publicly redistributed (e.g. made available on the Internet) without prior permission.